More about Expanded Bourbon Experience and Visitor Center in Partnership with the Kentucky Distillers' Association

 The Frazier will provide space and management services for the permanent Bourbon exhibit as an extension of our mission to showcase national and international issues and events from local and regional perspectives.

 It is expected that the exhibit, and its related services, will require the Frazier to expand to the three buildings adjacent to the museum on West Main Street.
-The buildings were a gift to the museum from Laura Frazier and Catherine Frazier Joy, when their father, Frazier Museum founder Owsley Frazier, passed away two and a half years ago.
+The buildings were a gift to the museum from Laura Frazier and Catherine Frazier Joy, when their father, Frazier Museum founder Owsley Brown-Frazier, passed away in 2012.

 Most importantly, the Museum will remain dedicated to continuing the exhibits, permanent collection displays and learning programs that are the hallmark of the institution.